 - Communicate their CWELCC System participation status to all parents and staff within 14 days of being notified by DNSSAB of their Participation Date. - Maintain the age 0-5 spaces for which the Agency is receiving Funding to reduce Base Fees for Eligible Children (e.g., a licensed infant space must remain an infant space).
-Any revisions or use of alternate capacity must be reported to DNSSAB and DNSSAB will determine whether this may require recovering Funding from the Service Provider. - Licensed child care programs may not exceed two consecutive weeks of closure, and not more than four weeks of closure within a calendar year while still receiving full Funding from the CWELCC System.
+Any revisions or use of alternate capacity must be reported to DNSSAB and DNSSAB will determine whether this may require recovering Funding from the Service Provider. - Advise DNSSAB of reductions to operating capacity that are anticipated to persist for more than two months and DNSSAB will determine whether this may require recovering Funding from the Service Provider. - Licensed child care programs may not exceed two consecutive weeks of closure, and not more than four weeks of closure within a calendar year while still receiving full Funding from the CWELCC System.
 Full parent fees cannot be charged for any closure beyond these timelines.
 Closures beyond these timelines must be reported to DNSSAB and DNSSAB will determine if Funding adjustments are required. - For closures due to events outside a Service Provider's control (i.e., natural disaster/weather event, pandemic, school board strike) the days of closure are not counted toward the two consecutive weeks or four total weeks of closure condition. - Complete the annual Licensed Child Care Operations Survey, as required by a Ministry director, under O. Reg.
 137/15 (77).
 DNSSAB is required to withhold Funding to a Service Provider until DNSSAB has confirmed that the survey has been submitted.
 DNSSAB will receive confirmation from the Ministry upon the Service Provider's submission of the survey. - Keep an electronic or hard copy of their Agreement with DNSSAB at the child care centre or home child Agency and make it available to the Ministry upon request. - Maintain their licence in good standing for all licensed child care sites in accordance with the Act. - Provide sufficient and detailed financial information related to the operations of child care for Eligible Children, fee reduction, as well as staff supported with workforce compensation.